A third of UK universities list UCAS points as their entry requirements rather than letter grades, but what are they?

 It’s likely that universities will look at your GCSE grades for indication of your academic ability as AS Levels no longer count towards your final grade.
 While your GCSEs do not count towards your UCAS point total some universities will ask for specific ones.
 For example, the University of Leeds asks for a B/5 grade in Maths GCSE and a B/5 grade in English language for their BA Business and Management degree.

-If you do not meet the entry requirements of the courses you’re looking at it’s worth looking into the university’s access schemes.
+If you do not meet the entry requirements of the courses you’re looking at it’s worth looking into the university’s access schemes and contextual offers.
 Access schemes are a way of widening access to university for people from different backgrounds.
 If you meet the requirements you’ll be eligible for special consideration by admissions tutors and often lower required grades.
 Find out more here.